 Women are strong, independent, resourceful!
 So why are most female characters portrayed as caretakers or as the damsel in distress?
-Here's a list of specially selected book compiled by Clare Doornbos at DIESEL, A Bookstore about strong female role models that should be on your kids shelf.
+With the upcoming Women's March on January 20th, women and young girls are rising up and showing their might.
+Here's a list of specially selected book compiled by Clare Doornbos at DIESEL, A Bookstore about strong female role models that must be on your kids shelf.

 A is for Activist by Innosanto Nagara